LordiAnders/PAYDAY-2-VR-Fixes/README.md

 ### Other
 - Fixed involuntary weapon butt melee attacks when snap turning.
 - Fixed random involuntary weapon butt melee attacks when switching weapons.
-- Fixed the player not getting teleported when falling out of bounds or being teleported by the map when using the 'Collision Teleport' setting. (e.g Border Crossing)
+- Fixed the player not getting teleported correctly by the game when the 'Collision Teleport' setting is turned on.
+(Fixes Border Crossing tunnel teleport, out of bounds teleport and 'killer ziplines')
 - Fixed a crash caused by hands sometimes being invalid in the 'hand in wall' check.
 - Fixed a crash that can sometimes occur when a heist starts after the black intro screen.
 ### Improvements